cncf/wg-serverless/whitepapers/serverless-overview/README.md

 ### Developer/Operator experience

-* Iterate on applications, build and test in local web development environment.
+* Iterate on applications, build, and test in local web development environment.

 * Push application to PaaS, where it is built and runs.